 Emerging science demonstrates that some areas of the brain develop earlier, while other areas take longer to develop.
 For instance, the impulsive area, known as the Amygdala, develops earlier than the Prefrontal Cortex, which is the area responsible for higher reasoning.
 The different rates of development may contribute to a teen’s inability to make responsible decisions when faced with a strong urge.
 It isn’t just that they are impulsive and without self-control, but are, in fact, driven by a part of the brain that is firing without its main control center.

-3 Things to Remember as Your Teen Goes Through Puberty:
+3 Tips for When Your Teen Goes Through Puberty:

 1. Don’t take it personally!